Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 This package includes implementations based on numbers, numpy and xarray.
 Based on the type of your input data the algorithm automatically chooses the right implementation.
 E.g. if your input is an `xarray.Dataarray` it will use the xarray implementation of the called process.
-Within the  context of OpenDataCube the most important implementations are the xarray ones.
 Independent of the input data type a process can therefore simply be called by:

 ```python
 import openeo_processes as oeop